In 1921 James Matthams wrote

 The above photo is Thomas Turner and his survey team in a camp built by lake Hindmarsh.
 The use of forked tree trunks was a very common building technique of the time and can be seen in old stables and sheering sheds in the area.
 The photo was kindly provided by Mary Shortall, the grand-daughter of Michael Shortall who is one of the team in the photo.

 In another article on the town of Werrap in the minutes of a meeting they wrote that they would build their new hall 2.4 miles north of Geppert’s gate.

-Today the fence is gone and the rabbits are being kept down to manageable numbers, as are the wild dogs.
+Today the fence is mostly gone but there are still segments of it to see.
+There is a section at Geperts gate which is also still standing.
+The rabbits are being kept down to manageable numbers, as are the wild dogs.
 However keeping the rabbits under control is a continuing problem for the farmers.
 Dogs are still a problem for the sheep farmers and wildlife but no where near the level they were.
 However there has been dog hunters employed from before the fence was built and they are still active today.

 This fence is a part of history that could be soon be lost as fires ravage sections of it regularly and it is replaced with standard fencing.
 It was started 130 years ago in 1884 and next year 2015 will mark its 130th year since completion.

 You will find more photographs in the Photo section under The Netting Fence heading.